wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Damaged batteries should be safely disposed of as soon as possible.
 All retailers that sell large SLA batteries, like car batteries, should be able to dispose of it for you.
 They may charge a small fee, or provide a small "core charge refund", depending on your state law.

+.. warning:: **DO NOT** attempt to "repair" damaged or non-functional batteries.

 Battery Construction & Tools
 -----------------------------

 Battery Leads
 ^^^^^^^^^^^^^^^^^^^

 Standard 6AWG, SB50 battery leads normally come in the Kit of Parts, courtesy of AndyMark.
 Teams are highly encouraged to use these leads.

 //TODO cite rules here
 The leads must be copper, minimum size 6AWG and maximum length 12" - there is no maximum size.
 Teams are recommended to use the standard 6AWG, it is sufficient for almost all robots.